 Brain training is the new language, like "physical fitness" and "working-out" was in the last generation, coming out of the latest health and wellness research.
 Brain science only in recent decades discovered the principle of neuroplasticity: the brain can change its functioning and rewire itself and reset brainwaves to the relaxation response.
 The relaxation response is when the brain is perceiving the environment as safe, also called the "rest and digest" response.
 It is when our brainwave patterns can shift most easily between states in response to our environment.

-4 Essential Brain Training Tools for Reducing Stress
+4 Reduce Stress - Essential Brain Training Tools That Can help

 The stress response is habitual, so now we have to actively train our brains to re-set and regulate.